 One of the more reasonably priced areas of the Cascais district, Alcabideche is situated along the coast to the north of the town of Cascais.
 It offers the opportunity for investment at a lower cost, while still having all the advantages which the Cascais area has to offer, such as beautiful coastlines and a convenient location.
 In terms of schools, there is the IPS-International Preparatory School and St James’s Primary School.

-One of the advantages of Alcabideche is its proximity to Sintra national park, convenient for anyone interested in hiking and cycling.
+One of the advantages of Alcabideche is its proximity to Sintra Natural Park, which is convenient for anyone interested in hiking and cycling.
 It is also close to the Penha Longa and Oitavos Dunes golf courses.

 Property prices in Alcabideche